Client Success Stories – Dave & Karen

-Client Needs/Wants: Minimize taxes at death and transfer assets to the next generation in a way that is effective tax-wise.
+Client Needs/Wants: Minimize taxes at death and transfer assets to the next generation in a way that is tax-effective.

 Dave & Karen are a recently-retired, married couple.
 Based on their health status, they have a life expectancy of 84 and 87, respectively.
 They both have substantial retirement savings and pensions, so income throughout retirement is not a concern for them.
-They have 2 adult children and 2 grandchildren; their children are well-established so Dave & Karen are interested in helping out the grandchildren for university or deposit on a home in the future.
+They have two children and two grandchildren; both children are well-established.
+Dave & Karen are interested in helping out their grandchildren for post-secondary tuition or a down-payment on a home in the future.
 A concern for Dave & Karen is the fact they could be faced with a substantial tax bill on death.
-They asked me to accomplish two things for them: limit the tax their estates will have to pay and find tax-effective ways to transfer wealth to their grandchildren.
+They asked me to accomplish two things for them: limit the tax their estates will have to pay and find tax-effective ways to transfer assets to their grandchildren.

-The first solution we implemented with Dave & Karen was to move some of their non-registered investments into Segregated Funds, which allow named beneficiaries and bypassing of probate on death.
+The first solution we implemented with Dave & Karen was to move some of their non-registered investments into Segregated Funds, which allow named beneficiaries and therefore, bypass probate on death.
 This helps structure their estates in a more tax-effective manner and allows for a quicker distribution of assets.

 - Dave & Karen can deposit money into the policies with no immediate tax implications.

-- The grandchildren gain future access to long-term assets that can be put towards university education, down payment on a home, a vehicle, or other financial needs.
+- Their grandchildren gain future access to long-term assets that can be put towards university education, down-payment on a home, a vehicle, or other financial needs.